Zahra58/from-lab-to-AI-engineer-demo/README.md

 **⭐ If you find this useful, please star the repo!**

-Made with 💙 by a medical scientist turned AI/ML engineer
+Made with 💙 and coffee by a medical scientist turned to AI/ML engineer